Search results for "Tiny home" in Home Design Ideas

 StudioBell

-Inspiration for a small asian brown one-story wood tiny house remodel in Portland with a shed roof
+Inspiration for a small contemporary gray one-story wood tiny house remodel in Other with a shed roof and a metal roof

-Inspiration for a cottage brown one-story mixed siding gable roof remodel in Other with a metal roof
+Inspiration for a small contemporary gray one-story wood tiny house remodel in Other with a shed roof and a metal roof

 I built this on my property for my aging father who has some health issues.
 Handicap accessibility was a factor in design.
 His dream has always been to try retire to a cabin in the woods.
 This is what he got.